Code-Institute-Submissions/first-milestone-antonio/README.md

 ### Features Left to Implement

-- Animated Gallery with the use of javascript
+- Animated Gallery with the use of Javascript and JQuery
 - Thank you windows after the submission of the contact form
-- Thank you widows after the submission of the sign up form
+- Thank you windows after the submission of the sign up form

 ## Technologies Used